edthedev/edthedev.github.io/blog/minetest/mods.md

 - Unlike `Movement Essentials`, the resource costs (a bunch of wood) for this solution can be obtained almost anywhere.

 `Mesecons` add `mese` an ore that serves a role like redstone in Minecraft.
+- `mese` is the preferred macguffin when adding technology to the world of `MineGame`.
+Compare it to `redstone` in `MineCraft`.
-- Essential because `Movement Essentials` requires it.
+- Essential, to me, because `Movement Essentials` requires it.
-- Also required by every redstone-like mod.
+- Also required by most technology enhancing `MineGame` mods.

 `Mobs Animal` adds animals.